leeroytm/TitanTF-Webhooks/README.md

 ---
-Logs >>
+### Logs >>

 25 Nov 2020
 > Most of these service needs to shutdown due to IFTTT Pro being implemented fully on November 2020.
-So theres now only 3 slots per account.
+> So theres now only 3 slots per account.
 So I quickly import all of the code into Github!
+Some were lost.
 > - Announcement Located: https://discord.com/channels/774245035615977473/774246703691595826/780836779196416001

 20 June 2021